opnfv/pharos/docs/configguide/index.rst

 Pharos community.
 Lab owners and Pharos project committers/contributors will evolve the vision for Pharos as well as expand lab capabilities that are needed to help OPNFV be highly successful.

 Pharos configuration documents provide information on how to setup hardware and networks in a Pharos compliant lab.
 Jira is used to track Pharos activities including lab operations.
-PODs are connected to Jenkins and generally available 24/7 other than scheduled maintenance and troubleshooting.
-Lab resources are declared as either for *Development (bare-metal or virtual)*, *Production latest (bare-metal)* or *Production stable (bare-metal)*
+PODs are required to connect to Jenkins and generally available 24/7 other than scheduled maintenance and troubleshooting.
+Currently some of the Jenkins Slaves are **offline** status.
+Jenkins slave's status can be found in `Jenkins dashboard <https://build.opnfv.org/ci/>`_.
+Lab resources can be used for and declared as either *Development (bare-metal or virtual)* or *Production/CI (bare-metal or virtual)*.
+If a resource is used for and declared as *Development* resource, it can not be used for and declared as *Production/CI* resource at the same time and vice versa.
+Changing the resource declation must be brought in to Infra WG.

 .. toctree::
+   :maxdepth: 2

    ./configguide.rst
    ./lab_update_guide.rst